drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 nanofluid and water in the tank.

 The parameters used in the simulation of our modeled system are shown in Table 1.
-Some of the parameters are based on measurement specific to the model system; some are taken from literature, and others are properties of the materials used.
+Some of the parameters are based on measurements specific to the model system; some are taken from the literature, and others are properties of the materials used.

 Table 1